Online course GDPR. Male looking at paper and computer

 GDPR

-In collaboration with Plesner, Grape has developed a GDPR awareness online course consisting of a total of seven modules.
-Each module has a targeted academic focus and a specific learning objective.
+In collaboration with Hopp & Partners, Grape has developed a GDPR course consisting of a total of seven modules.
+Each module has a targeted professional focus and a specific learning objective, so you can easily train your employees in GDPR compliance so they understand the basic rules, processing of personal data, data subject rights and much more.

 GDPR ONLINE AWARENESS COURSE DEVELOPED BY EXPERTS

-For your GDPR awareness e-learning, we offer the best of 3 worlds:
+For your GDPR compliance e-learning for organizations, we offer the best of 3 worlds:

-- Professional content by PLESNER, one of Denmark’s leading specialists in personal data law
+• Professional content by Hopp & Partners, one of Denmark’s leading experts in data protection law, ensures correct application of GDPR rules

 We have put together a library of 7 modules that can be delivered as 1 complete program or in smaller portions on an ongoing basis.
-The e-learning gives your employees the right skills to handle personal data in practice.
+The e-learning gives your employees the right skills to handle personal data in practice and strengthen data security.

-Employees will be able to identify personal data and potential issues and have a basic understanding of the underlying principles.
+Employees will be able to identify personal data and potential issues, understand the processing of personal data and gain a basic understanding of the underlying principles with a focus on GDPR compliance.

 The online course is structured as microlearning that continuously activates your employees by uses different tools.